sleepeybunney/maelstrom/README.md

 * Buy random, potentially powerful items from shops
 * Win rare Triple Triad cards from players all over the world
 * Receive random spells from draw points, including Slots-exclusives and cut content
+* Change the battle music to something very annoying & instantly regret it
 * Pre-set your character & GF names - a little extra convenience for multiple playthroughs & speedruns
 * Generate a spoiler file containing all boss locations, shop inventories, etc. just in case you get lost